-This website for the Office of Insurance Regulation allows you to search for whether past malpractice claims were paid on behalf of a doctor or hospital.
-It will tell you the date of the claim, the basic facts or allegations involved in the claim, whether a settlement was reached or judgement was entered, and the amount that was actually paid.
+The Office of Insurance Regulation offers a search for whether past malpractice claims were paid on behalf of a doctor or hospital.
+It will tell you the date of the claim, the basic facts or allegations involved in the claim, whether a settlement was reached, or judgement was entered, and the amount that was actually paid.

-You can also search your local clerk of court’s website in the county where the physician practices for any pending and past lawsuits.
-In some circuits, you can search the clerk’s database by party name and identify and research the physician, hospital, nursing home or other healthcare provider’s local litigation history for malpractice claims.
+You can also search your local clerk of court’s website in the county where any given physician practices to find any pending and past lawsuits.
+In some circuits, you can search the clerk’s database using a name and research the physician, hospital, nursing home or other healthcare provider’s local history for malpractice claims.
 In some counties, including Pinellas County, you can actually view court documents online in order to get an understanding of the allegations involved in past and pending malpractice cases against a health professional.

-This website provided by the Florida Agency for Healthcare Administration will allow you to search licensed healthcare facilities in Florida including hospitals, nursing homes, ambulatory surgical centers, rehabilitation centers, home health care providers, ALFs, and many others.
-It will tell you about AHCA investigations and outcomes, services provided, ownership, accreditation, license status, and many other details about the facility.
-It will give you links to AHCA reports including a statement of deficiencies and complaints, etc.
+The Florida Agency for Healthcare Administration website has this online search of licensed healthcare facilities in Florida including hospitals, nursing homes, ambulatory surgical centers, rehabilitation centers, home health care providers, ALFs, and many others.
+It will tell you about AHCA investigations and results, services provided, ownership, accreditation, license status, and many other details about the facility.
+It will give you links to AHCA reports including a statement of complaints.

 - Ask other healthcare providers who they would recommend and who they would stay away from.

-- Ask if the doctor is Board Certified by the American Board of Medical Specialties in the field that relates to your treatment (i.e. oncology, cardiology, obstetrics).
+- Ask if the doctor is Board Certified by the American Board of Medical Specialties in the area of your treatment (i.e. oncology, cardiology, obstetrics).